 Props: Bones (real or not) and lengths of string or rope to make chimes.

-Success: Any chime hung from a cabin grants those sleeping within +1 comfort for the following year.
+Success: Three chimes are hung in town.
+Any chime created during the folkwise grants those sleeping within a cabin +1 comfort each event it is hung for the following year.

 Failure: Hunting -1 bounty as spirits of misfortune scare away beasts